farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 A Network Action is a combination of at least one elementary actions.
 The elementary actions in FARAO are:

 - topological actions: they consist in the opening or the closing of one branch or one switch of the network.
-- PST setpoints: they consist in the modification of the tap of a PST to a pre-defined target tap.
+- PST set-points: they consist in the modification of the tap of a PST to a pre-defined target tap.
-- Injection setpoints: they consist in the modification of an injection (load, generator or dangling line) to a pre-defined setpoint.
+- Injection set-points: they consist in the modification of an injection (load, generator or dangling line) to a pre-defined set-point.
 - Switch pairs: they consist in opening a switch and closing another.

 {% capture t8_java %}